|

 SGML, the ancestor of both HTML and XML;

-Jon Bosak, the World Wide Web consortium, and others for inventing XML.
+Tim Bray, Jon Bosak, and others working with the World Wide Web consortium, for inventing XML.

 Some of the above factoids were gleaned from Peter Salus, via his history